Innovation and Impact Awards

 The awards are presented at a black tie dinner and this prestigious evening is a chance for some of our leading academics, their collaborative partners and distinguished guests, to come together and celebrate these award winning partnerships.

-The 2018 Innovation and Impact Awards were celebrated at a dinner on 26th June at the National Museum Cardiff attended by the Vice Chancellor, Professor Colin Riordan, and Dr Ian Campbell (Executive Chair Innovate UK) who gave the keynote address.
-Dr Campbell also presented the People's Choice Award, voted for by the public, which went to TeloNostiX and School of Medicine for their development of a cancer diagnostic tool.
+The 2019 Innovation and Impact Awards were celebrated at a gala dinner on 3 June at the National Museum Cardiff, attended by the Vice Chancellor, Professor Colin Riordan and Minister for Education, Kirsty Williams AM, who gave the keynote address.

 Business Innovation Award